Instead of leisurely sipping your coffee, you’re hunting down shoes and backpacks. What you really need is a morning routine for school.

 Routines make family life less stressful.
 And when you are less stressed, you will be in a more fun mood.
 You will be better able to enjoy all the silliness that comes with raising young children.

-Similarly, with a solid morning, you’ll be less hurried when it’s time to say goodbye.
+Similarly, with a solid morning routine for school, you’ll be less hurried when it’s time to say goodbye.
 Thus you will be able to make a meaningful connection with your child at school drop-off time.

-Use a Morning Routine Visual Schedule at Home
+Use a Morning Routine for School Visual Schedule

-While it is critical to have a morning routine, it’s equally important to have a visual that displays the routine.
+While it is critical to have a morning routine for school, it’s equally important to have a visual that displays the routine.
 Visuals, or pictures, remove the demands of language for your child.
 The brain processes visuals much more easily than spoken language.

 Using a morning routine visual also allows your child to be independent.
 Having the routine is the first step, but having a tool that shows them the routine is essential.